 - Chemical and biological attacks or threats;

-- Possession or use of a gun, weapon, or firearm.
+- Possession or use of a gun, weapon, or firearm; and

 Petty acts of misconduct and misdemeanors including, but not limited to, minor fights or disturbances, should ordinarily not be referred to law enforcement and should not ordinarily result in student arrest.
 Petty acts of misconduct are those that an administrator reasonably believes do not pose a threat to the safety of students, staff, volunteers, or other persons, or a threat of harm to Board property.

-Use of tobacco and nicotine products, as well as smoking any lit product or device, on school grounds is a violation of the Code of Student Conduct.
+Use of tobacco, nicotine and vaping products, as well as smoking any lit or unlit product or device, on school grounds is a violation of the Code of Student Conduct.

 Illegal Drugs, Alcoholic Beverages, Harmful, and Other Substances